Recruitment Privacy Notice – V3.1 September 2021

 To process your criminal history data, the School relies on the following conditions under Schedule 1 of the Data Protection Act 2018:

 13 (18).
 Safeguarding of children and individuals at risk

 What rights do you have over your data?

-Under GDPR you have the following rights in relation to the processing of your personal data:
+Under the UK GDPR you have the following rights in relation to the processing of your personal data:

 - To be informed about how we process your personal data.
 This notice fulfils this obligation

 - To request access to your personal data that we hold, and be provided with a copy of it